-No matter your blood pressure or cholesterol levels, or whether or not you’ve had cardiovascular disease or you live with diabetes – taking a fixed-dose combination of common medications daily can cut your chance of having a heart attack or a stroke in half.
+No matter your blood pressure or cholesterol levels, or whether or not you’ve had cardiovascular disease or you live with diabetes – taking a fixed-dose combination (FDC) of common medications (known as a ‘polypill’) daily can cut your chance of having a heart attack or a stroke in half.
 If you’re 65 years or older, that protection is the greatest.

-A group of international researchers, led by PHRI’s Salim Yusuf, has found that fixed-dose combos including aspirin, a statin, and blood pressure medications slashed the risk of heart attacks by 53%, stroke by 51% and deaths from cardiovascular causes by 49%.
+A group of international researchers, led by PHRI’s Salim Yusuf, has found that FDC including aspirin, a statin, and blood pressure medications slashed the risk of heart attacks by 53%, stroke by 51% and deaths from cardiovascular causes by 49%.

 These results were published today in The Lancet.
 Simultaneously, the publication’s first author, PHRI Investigator Philip Joseph, presented the findings at the virtual European Society of Cardiology (ESC) Congress, Late Breaking Science in Prevention session.

 He is the Principal Investigator of the meta-analysis of 18,000 people from 26 countries on every inhabited continent, without prior cardiovascular disease (CVD) who participated in three large clinical trials.
 Their health outcomes were tracked for about five years.